Choral Music by:

 The choir at Christmas.
 Plainsong and medieval carols rub shoulders with contemporary Christmas music from around the world, and new settings cast fresh light on ancient and mystic texts.Full details

-This collection explores the many facets of love: from youthful lust via political and social rebellion, religious passion, the intertwining of souls, to the pain of separation and loss.Full details
+This collection explores the many facets of love: from youthful desire through religious passion, love in adversity, the intertwining of souls, to separation and loss.Full details